dexmac/api-validation-with-nightwatch/README.md

 Nightwatch supports all major browsers through the use of browser-specific webdrivers, adhering to the Selenium API, however, the read-only access to the outgoing / incoming requests and resources is performed by the [Performance API](https://developer.mozilla.org/en-US/docs/Web/API/Performance), and namely `performance.timing`.
 [Many more interesting measurements](http://kaaes.github.io/timing/info.html) can be measured using performance.timing, however, we're mostly interested in the actual URL of the resource / request.
 Any outgoing (and incoming) URL should be found under the this object.
 Having said that, requests that return with server error responses, connection issues, DNS lookup failures, etc. will [not be included]([https://github.com/w3c/resource-timing/issues/12]).
 *Note* - Apple have only just recently **re**-added support for the performance API in Safari on iOS 11.2, so bear in mind that the assertions will work good in Chrome and most Android 4.4 and up browsers, but will be missing on most iOS versions below 11.2.

-For a detailed compatibility table for the features please see: [Performance API browser support](https://caniuse.com/#feat=resource-timing)
+For a detailed compatibility table on the performance.timing feature please see: [Performance API browser support](https://caniuse.com/#feat=resource-timing)

 ## Folder Structure